greyseth/SegitigaCalc/README.md

 # SegitigaCalc
-A school assignment project about calculating area of a triangle.
+Multiple school assignments in a single project